 Our progress on materials continued in 2022 as we've moved closer to creating a circular supply chain for several materials.
-With tin, we first proved in 2017 that we could use 100 percent recycled tin for the solder on the main logic board (where the majority of tin is found) of iPhone 6s and in 2022, we're now using 100 percent recycled tin on many flexible printed circuit boards used across almost all newly launched products.
-This resulted in the total shipped recycled tin increasing to 38 percent across all product lines in 2022 - up from 30 percent in 2021.
+With tin, we first proved in 2017 that we could use 100 per cent recycled tin for the solder on the main logic board (where the majority of tin is found) of iPhone 6s, and in 2022, we're now using 100 per cent recycled tin on many flexible printed circuit boards used across almost all newly launched products.
+This resulted in the total shipped recycled tin increasing to 38 per cent across all product lines in 2022 - up from 30 per cent in 2021.
 We took a similar approach with gold.
-Across all products, we expanded our use of certified recycled gold - from the gold plating on the main logic board on iPhone to other product main logic boards and flexible printed circuit boards - increasing certified recycled gold content to approximately 4 percent across all products that shipped in 2022 - up from just 1 percent in 2021.30 These and other innovations helped us increase our use of recycled and renewable content to 20 percent of all the material shipped in products in 2022.31
+Across all products, we expanded our use of certified recycled gold - from the gold plating on the main logic board on iPhone to other product main logic boards and flexible printed circuit boards - increasing certified recycled gold content to approximately 4 per cent across all products that shipped in 2022 - up from just 1 per cent in 2021.
+These and other innovations helped us increase our use of recycled and renewable content to 20 per cent of all the material shipped in products in 2022.31

 We've also achieved several milestones with copper and zinc.
-For iPad models introduced in October 2022, we're using 100 percent recycled copper foil in the main logic board.
-For Mac Studio and Studio Display, we've developed a brass alloy using 100 percent recycled copper and zinc for use in the AC inlet and cable prongs.
-Finally, since last year, we've nearly doubled our use of recycled cobalt in batteries to 27 percent across iPhone, iPad, and Mac devices year over year, bringing the total recycled cobalt shipped in 2022 to 25 percent.32
+For iPad models introduced in October 2022, we're using 100 per cent recycled copper foil in the main logic board.
+For Mac Studio and Studio Display, we've developed a brass alloy using 100 per cent recycled copper and zinc for use in the AC inlet and plug pins.
+Finally, since last year, we've nearly doubled our use of recycled cobalt in batteries to 27 per cent across iPhone, iPad and Mac devices year on year, bringing the total recycled cobalt shipped in 2022 to 25 per cent.

-Prioritizing our efforts
+Prioritising our efforts

-Our recycled and renewable efforts continue to focus on 14 materials that we've prioritized based on a broad range of environmental, social, and supply chain impacts.
-(These are outlined in detail in our Material Impact Profiles white paper.33) Some of the materials prioritized through this process include lower-mass but higher-impact materials.
-Our priority materials include aluminum, cobalt, copper, glass, gold, lithium, paper, plastics, rare earth elements, steel, tantalum, tin, tungsten, and zinc, and they account for 87 percent of the total product mass shipped to our customers in 2022.34
+Our recycled and renewable efforts continue to focus on 14 materials we've prioritised based on a broad range of environmental, social and supply chain impacts.
+(These are outlined in detail in our Material Impact Profiles white paper.)
+Some of the materials prioritised through this process include lower-mass but higher-impact materials.
+Our priority materials include aluminium, cobalt, copper, glass, gold, lithium, paper, plastics, rare earth elements, steel, tantalum, tin, tungsten and zinc, and they account for 87 per cent of the total product mass shipped to our customers in 2022.34

-Our teams are overcoming many obstacles to creating closed loop supply chains, including material performance and traceability.
+Our teams are overcoming many obstacles to creating closed-loop supply chains, including material performance and traceability.
 This is possible through our work with a diverse group of partners.
-We've been able to design a new, 100 percent recycled aluminum alloy that meets our rigorous performance standards.
-And we've improved our ability to track key materials like batteries within our supply chain, end-to-end.
+We've been able to design a new, 100 per cent recycled aluminium alloy that meets our rigorous performance standards.
+And we've improved our ability to track key materials like batteries within our supply chain, end to end.